 Enter virtual private networks: slick little pieces of software designed to lock down each packet of data that leaves your MBP behind a veil of unbreakable cryptography.
 But which is the best VPN for Apple’s flagship device?

 Whoever you are, you likely have your own special considerations that dictate how you expect your Macbook Pro to function.
 Remote workers will want to ensure their employer’s sensitive data remains secure, while jet-set travelers will primarily face the frustration of region-locked content restrictions.
 In any case, we’ve scoured the market for the best Macbook-compatible VPNs to help you get the job done reliably, safely, and affordably.

 - 1 What the best VPNs have in common

-- 2 Best VPNs for Macbook Pro
+- 2 What ar the best VPNs for the Macbook Pro

 - 3 Steps to quickstart your VPN

 - 4 Why you need a VPN for your Macbook Pro

 - 5 Considerations for remote workers and expats